bajahouse/baja-core/readme.md

+## NOTICE
+This repository is now updated to the strings-rewrite branch.
+These modules are no longer setup to work with 0.14 and earlier versions of TSWOW.

 # Baja-Core
 Baja-Core is a TSWoW demo library that gives real world examples for TSWoW.
 This project is not affiliated with TSWoW directly and is a community-driven project.
 For any questions, comments or concerns please refer to our discord: [link](https://discord.gg/Zy2PY9C3n3)